Can't Get No: Plot summary

 The story begins on an ordinary day in Chad Roe's life, including his vacuous wife and constant supply of anxiety medication.
 He runs a successful company selling 'ultra-permanent markers', which can draw lines that are all but impossible to remove.
 They are so durable, in fact, that they have become popular among graffiti artists and Chad Roe's company is soon facing legal action from all the property owners who have had their buildings defaced.
 Devastated by this, Roe gets drunk at a bar and is taken home unconscious by a pair of female artists, who draw all over his body with ultra-permanent markers.

 The next day, Roe discovers this and tries to continue his normal life by covering his face and hands in makeup, but the makeup flakes off and he is reviled by everyone he meets, including his wife.
 In desperation, he returns to the female artists, who take pity on him and later have sex with him.
 Later, the three of them go driving together, drinking beer and smoking marijuana, the latter of which results in them getting arrested by a policeman.
-However, the policeman forgets about Roe when he sees the first plane strike the World Trade Center.
+The policeman, however, forgets about Roe when he sees the first plane strike the World Trade Center.

 Amidst the confusion that occurs directly after this, Roe hitches a ride with a Middle Eastern couple.
 On the beach, some young men and women attack the couple in retaliation for the attacks, and Roe is knocked unconscious.
 When he awakes, all he can find is some seagulls eating a severed nose, implying that the Middle Eastern couple was mutilated, if not murdered.